elap733/NBA-Injuries-Analysis/README.md

 # NBA-Injuries-Analysis
-This project is an exploratory data analysis of National Basketball League injury data
+This README provides an overview of the NBA-Injury-Analyses project; a project to web-scrape, clean, process, and visualize National Basketball League injury data.

 ## Table of contents
 * [Motivation](#motivation)
 * [Objective](#objective)